 - Long-term goals

 - Programmatic goals

 These goals are all SMART goals — even goals focused on hard-to-quantify things like community impact are all measured.

 Mightycause Tools to Help

-When Mightycause was designing our Premium tools for nonprofits, we knew analytics would be important.
+When Mightycause was designing our Advanced tools for nonprofits, we knew analytics would be important.
 So, we created a tool you can use to view and monitor the analytics that are most important to nonprofits.
 We crunch the numbers for you, so you don’t have to waste precious time poring over spreadsheets.

 Get your free trial of Premium and let our Analytics help you work toward your donation-related goals!